Acute myeloid leukaemia (AML) prognosis

 We explain the different types of secondary AML below.

-Therapy-related AML is AML that has happened as a result of other medical treatment you’ve had in the past (for example, previous chemotherapy or radiotherapy).
-Not all types of chemotherapy or radiotherapy can lead to AML, but there are certain types that can.
+Therapy-related AML is AML that has happened because of other medical treatment you’ve had in the past.
+For example, previous chemotherapy or radiotherapy.
+Not all types of chemotherapy or radiotherapy can lead to AML, but certain types can.

 How well the AML responds to treatment

-There are several things your doctors will be looking at, to monitor how well your treatment is working, including something called ‘measurable residual disease (MRD)’.
+There are several things your doctors will be looking at to monitor the success of your treatment.
+These include what we call “measurable residual disease (MRD)”.
 If your MRD test results are good, this suggests a better long-term prognosis.

 We have more information about MRD and measuring your response to treatment.